 Sound overwhelming?
 It’s not.
 Take it from someone who started their own business at the age of fourteen and sold cars at the age of twenty-one!

 Question: Consider an employee or customer that you work with frequently and answer the five questions below.
-Based on your responses how might you change your approach, conversations and interactions to create a more valuable interaction and in turn increase your influence?
+In conclusion, based on your responses, how might you change your approach, conversations and interactions to create a more valuable interaction and in turn increase your influence?

 © Shawn Casemore 2017.
 All rights reserved.